CoPRS: Learning Positional Prior from Chain-of-Thought for Reasoning Segmentation: Experiments

 \subsection{Ablation Study (RQ3)}

-To gain a deeper understanding of the contributing factors, we run ablations with CoPRS-7B on RefCOCO+, RefCOCOg and ReasonSeg.
-We examine training modes, GRPO hyperparameters, and segmentation loss configurations, and report their impact on performance.
-These studies provide insight into the effectiveness and stability of our method.
+To gain a deeper understanding of the contributing factors, we perform ablation studies on RefCOCO+ with different MLLM backbones and varied vision backbones, and further ablations of CoPRS-7B on RefCOCO+, RefCOCOg, and ReasonSeg.
+We systematically examine MLLM backbone choice, vision backbone choice, GRPO group size, training mode, reward coefficients, and segmentation loss combinations.

+\textbf{MLLM Backbone.} For ablating the MLLM backbone, we additionally train CoPRS with LLaVA-1.5-7B/13B on RefCOCO+. \Cref{tab:ablation_mllm_backbone} reports cIoU metrics of CoPRS versions with both LLaVA-1.5 and Qwen2.5-VL series.
+As expected, performance increases with backbone capacity, but the gains across different MLLM backbones are relatively modest.
+This indicates that CoPRS is not sensitive to the specific MLLM architecture and that our improvements largely transfer across different backbone choices.
+Together with the comparisons to prior work under the same LLaVA-1.5 backbone (\Cref{tab:main_rst_refcoco}), this suggests that our gains are complementary to backbone strength rather than being tied to a particular MLLM.

+\textbf{Vision Backbone.} As shown in \Cref{tab:ablation_vision_backbone}, we ablate SAM backbones (ViT-B/L/H) on RefCOCO+ with a fixed Qwen2.5-VL-7B MLLM and report the total parameters of the full pipeline.
+Larger vision backbones bring slightly better segmentation performance, but the improvement is modest and the overall trend remains stable across sizes.
+Additionally, vision backbones constitute only a small portion of the total parameters, so scaling them up only marginally increases overall computational cost.

+\textbf{GRPO Group Size.} We study the effects of GRPO group size during training.
+The group size $G$ denotes the number of responses sampled per question during rollout.
+As shown in \Cref{fig:grpo_n}, increasing $G$ improves performance across splits of RefCOCO+.
+To quantify efficiency, we also report the total number of GRPO samples required to reach convergence (loss fluctuation $< \!
+10\%$ over 300 steps) for $G \in \{2,4,8,16\}$.
+Particularly, the number of samples for convergence does not grow linearly with $G$, because larger groups offer more diverse candidates per step, improving exploration and the contrast between positive and negative samples.
+Empirically, we find that $G=8$ strikes a good trade-off between efficiency and performance.

 \textbf{Training Modes.} We compare reinforcement learning, segmentation supervision, and a combined objective for CoPRS-7B.
-As shown in~\Cref{tab:ablation_rl_sft}, the combined objective achieves the best performance.
+As shown in \Cref{fig:rl_vs_seg}, the combined objective achieves the best performance.
 This suggests that reinforcement learning strengthens reasoning, while supervised signals sharpen mask generation.
 Together they are more effective for complex reasoning segmentation.

-\textbf{GRPO Training Hyperparameters.} Next, we study the effects of sampling number and reward design in GRPO training.
-Sampling number is the number of responses sampled per question during rollout.
-As shown in~\Cref{tab:ablation_group_size}, increasing sampling number improves performance on both in domain~(RefCOCO+, RefCOCOg) and out of distribution~(ReasonSeg) data.
-This trend is expected, as larger groups broaden exploration, yielding more stable updates.
-We also evaluate alternative reward designs. \Cref{tab:ablation_reward} compares combinations of the format score and the segmentation score.
-Compared with the format score, the segmentation score contributes more to segmentation performance.
-Concurrently, an appropriate format score improves generalization on out of distribution data.